lakshman7781/lakshman7781/README.md

-- 👋 Hi, I’m lakshman kumar reddy
+👋 Hello, I'm Lakshman Kumar Reddy, and I have a passion for software development!
-- 👀 I’m interested in devoloping softwares
+👀 Currently, my focus is on honing my skills in ReactJS and python tools.
-- 🌱 I’m currently learning reactjs
+🌱 I'm dedicated to continuous learning and growth in the field of web development.
-- 💞️ I’m looking to collaborate on web devolopment
+💞️ I'm enthusiastic about collaborating with like-minded individuals on exciting web development projects.

 <!---